 Sadly, she has not been able to use those graduate degrees for which she worked so hard, as she has been unable to return to her job.
 Marita, though, was always a very talented seamstress and my sister and I have encouraged her to tap into her creative side and maybe sell some of her handiwork.
 Having these projects to work on helps to bring back a sense of normalcy to her life and a feeling of accomplishment.
 It serves as a great form of physical therapy, as well, as some of her motor coordination has also been compromised.
 I am hoping to have a few of those items to offer for sale on the Marketplace page of this site as soon as possible.
 I will keep you posted and would greatly appreciate your support in her new venture.

-We are always caught up in the busy-ness and messiness of day-to-day life and forget to value every second, minute, day, and week we have, until we hear tragic news.
+We are always caught up in the busy-ness and messiness of day-to-day life that we too easily forget to value every second, minute, day, and week given us until we hear tragic news.
 Let this be the first moment of the rest of our lives and let us make the very most of every moment we’re given.
 Because, as we’ve been told – yesterday is history, tomorrow a mystery, but today is a gift, which is why it’s called the present.

 For more information about: